ebonilla/gaussianprocesses/README.md

 <li><a name="adams2009tractable"></a>

 R.&nbsp;P. Adams, I.&nbsp;Murray, and D.&nbsp;J. MacKay.
- Tractable nonparametric bayesian inference in poisson processes with gaussian process intensities.
+ Tractable nonparametric Bayesian inference in poisson processes with Gaussian process intensities.
  In <em>Proceedings of the 26th Annual International Conference on Machine Learning</em>, pages 9--16.
 ACM, 2009.